27 Places To Go For Your Next Blog Post Idea

-5. Social media groups: Facebook, Google+, and LinkedIn offer excellent communities for niche bloggers.
+3. Social media groups: Facebook and LinkedIn offer excellent communities for niche bloggers.
 As you listen to and speak with others who share an interest in your blogging topic, you’ll figure out your potential readers’ needs.
 Find Facebook groups in your niche by typing “Groups about Your Topic” in the Facebook search toolbar.
-The Google+ Communities section and LinkedIn Groups Directory also are great resources to browse.
+The LinkedIn Groups Discovery tool is another great resource to browse.

-7. Quora: There are two ways you can use Q&A site Quora to come up with blog post ideas.
-Follow topics related to your blog and see what people are asking.
+5. Quora: There are two ways you can use Q&A site Quora to come up with blog post ideas.
+First, follow topics related to your blog and see what people are asking.
 Some questions may warrant a blog post response.
-You also can ask questions that help you develop the post’s angle.
+You can also ask questions that help you develop the post’s angle.

-8. StumbleUpon: Create a free profile on StumbleUpon.com and add your blogging interests to it.
+6. StumbleUpon: Create a free profile on StumbleUpon.com (now Mix) and add your blogging interests to it.
 Once you follow an interest and click Stumble, you’ll get a new article based on that interest.
-Even if you don’t write about writing, go ahead and add the Writing interest.
-It’s a great resource for blogging tips.
+It can be a great resource for blogging tips.

 When runners prepare for a marathon, they hit the gym, stretch, and go for practice runs.
 For bloggers, writing prompts (fill-in-the-blank cues and questions you must answer) are an excellent way to exercise your mind.

-11. The SITS Girls: Since 2008, The Secret is in the Sauce has helped bloggers connect with brands for sponsored opportunities and grow their audience.
-They also post a months worth of topic ideas at the start of each month.
-Check out November’s 30 Days of Writing Prompts for the most recent list.
+9. The SITS Girls: Since 2008, The Secret is in the Sauce has helped bloggers connect with brands for sponsored opportunities and grow their audience.
+It also has an archive of writing prompts, which it used to publish every month but are still helpful for finding inspiration.

-12. Mama Kat’s Pretty Much World Famous Writer’s Workshop: Besides a widget on her blog with daily inspiration, Kat Bouska’s Writer’s Workshop also features a weekly list of prompts she emails to subscribers.
-Participants are encouraged to engage in a weekly link up, check out what everyone else is writing about and exchange feedback.
+10. Mama Kat’s Pretty Much World Famous Writer’s Workshop: Besides a widget on her blog with daily inspiration, Kat Bouska’s Writer’s Workshop also features a weekly list of prompts she emails to subscribers.
+Participants are encouraged to engage in a weekly link-up, check out what everyone else is writing about and exchange feedback.

-14. Language Is A Virus: LanguageIsAVirus.com offers much more than writing prompts.
-Play one of its many writing games, read about famous writers’ techniques, or try out the haiku madlibs generator.
+11. Language Is A Virus: LanguageIsAVirus.com offers much more than writing prompts.
+Play one of its many writing games, read about famous writers’ techniques, or try out the haiku mad libs generator.
 Although the site is geared more toward fiction and poetry, creativity is needed in all writing.
 Language Is A Virus does a great job inspiring it.

-15. Six-Word Memoir: Through tweets, blog posts, classroom exercises and books, the Six-Word Memoir Project shows that sometimes all you need to tell your story is a few words.
+12. Six-Word Memoir: Through tweets, blog posts, classroom exercises and books, the Six-Word Memoir Project shows that sometimes a few words are all you need to tell your story.
 Browse the site’s prompts, share your six-word take, and pair it with a great photo for a strong post that takes minimum effort.
 By sharing with the tag #sixwords, you also encourage participation from the community.

-Idea generators are websites and apps that will pull back a series of blog post titles and topics based on keywords you plug in.
+Idea generators are websites and apps that will pull back a series of blog post titles and topics based on keywords you provide.
 These can be helpful if you know what general topic you want to write about, but are struggling to find an angle.